Cinema of Afghanistan

 Cinema was introduced to Afghanistan at the beginning of the 20th century.
-Political troubles slowed the industry over the years; however, numerous Pashto and Dari films have been made both inside and outside Afghanistan throughout the 20th century.
+Political troubles, such as the 1973 Afghan coup d'état and the Saur Revolution slowed the industry over the years; however, numerous Pashto and Dari films have been made both inside and outside Afghanistan throughout the 20th century.
 The cinema of Afghanistan entered a new phase in 2001, but has failed to recover to its popular pre-war status.

 History

 Emir Habibullah Khan, who reigned from 1901 to 1919, introduced film to Afghanistan, but in the royal court only.
 In 1923–24, the first projector or "magic box" or mageek lantan ('magic lantern') – showed the first silent film in Paghman to the public.
 The first Afghan film, Love and Friendship, was produced in 1946.

 In Kabul, the Behzad Cinema became the first theatre in Afghanistan, and Cinema Park was also among the earliest to have been built in the 1950s.
-Among the most prominent cinemas in Kabul before the 1990s were the Pamir, Ariana, Aryub, Barikot and Baharistan cinemas.
+Among the most prominent cinemas in Kabul before the 1990s were the Pamir, Ariana, Aryob, Barikot and Baharestan cinemas.